simonsobs/ocs/docs/agents/registry.rst

 processes. `Operation codes` for each operation are regularly passed through an agent's heartbeat feed, which the registry assembles and publishes through its own OCS feed.
-This makes it possible to monitor individual operation states in grafan and to easily set alerts when a process stops running or when a task fails.
+This makes it possible to monitor individual operation states in grafana and to easily set alerts when a process stops running or when a task fails.

 By mapping the enumeration values described in the ``OpCode`` documentation in